 Product profile content is often the only resource customers have to learn more about a company and product before deciding to reach out.
 Our customer service team considers a profile to be strong when it can answer common customer questions and includes complete company information — especially pricing details — and quality reviews.

-Prequalify leads through profile content
+Answer common customer questions through profile content

-A strong profile benefits software buyers throughout their research process and has a direct effect on the quality of the leads you collect.
-Software buyers use complete vendor profiles to evaluate product offerings and determine whether a particular product can solve their specific business challenges.
-For vendors, a completed profile acts as a top-line filter for leads and pay-per-click (PPC) campaigns.
+A value-add product profile benefits customers throughout their research process and has a direct effect on the quality of the leads you collect.
+Customers use complete product profiles on our sites to evaluate product offerings and determine whether a particular product can solve their specific business challenges.
+For suppliers, a complete product profile acts as a top-line filter to qualify leads for pay-per-click (PPC) campaigns.